 The customs surrounding making pudding brings the whole family together as each takes a turn to stir the mixture and make a wish and add coins; the finding of them on Christmas day purportedly bringing wealth, health, happiness, and ensuring everyone at least eats some to find one!

 How to Make the Perfect Christmas Pudding

 The perfect pudding should be dense, moist and oozing decadence of rich fruits and brandy.
-Making one does take time with at least 13 ingredients (to represent Christ and his disciples) to weigh, time to marinate and steaming which takes at least 7 hours.
-But, once made, put away in a cool, dry place, needs only a further hour steaming on the day itself.
+Making one does take time with at least 13 ingredients (to represent Christ and his disciples) to weigh, time to marinate and steaming which takes at least seven hours.
+But once made and put away in a cool, dry place, it needs only a further hour steaming on the day itself.